CammiePone/Planning-Docs/Devotion.md

 # Devotion

+## Scripts of Devotion
+- [ ] Obtained from finding a Mage Tower, talking with the mage atop the tower, and beating him in a fight.
+He will unlock your aura and give you the book.
+- [ ] You can make the book later by right clicking on a bookshelf while in casting mode.
+- [ ] Contains the research tree, helping players progress through the mod.

 ## Casting System
 - [ ] Casting is handled by opening a radial menu for the player's spell inventory, and selecting a spell.
   - [ ] The player's selected spell will display at the bottom right side of the screen.